 COVID-19 has touched every nation on earth; its impact has changed how we live and work.
 And while there have been commercial casualties there have also been areas of growth.
-It’s likely that as the economic strife continues, there will be a shift towards more new businesses being formed.
-Organisations which provide support to SMBs will see demand grow as the situation unfolds.
+It’s likely that as the economic strife continues, there will be a shift towards more new start-ups being formed.
+Organisations that provide support to SMBs will see demand grow as the situation unfolds.

 So, does your current offering cater well enough to SMBs?
-What else could you do for them, and could an ecommerce site-builder offer a sticky solution to a complex problem?
-Help those new small businesses now, when the going is tough, and they’ll stick with you in the long term.
+What else could you do for them, and could an e-commerce site-builder offer a sticky solution to a complex problem?
+Help those new start-ups now, when the going is tough, and they’ll stick with you in the long term.

 The current situation: economic downturn and a global recession looming?

 As McKinsey points out in their October 7th briefing note, the pandemic has seen a greater downturn than the recession of 2009; the economic shrinkage of this year has occurred across all sectors.
 McKinsey refers to ‘COVID-19 and the great reset.’
 It’s easy to see why.
 With the virus touching every area of our lives, it was inevitable that the impact on businesses and economies worldwide would be profound.